Best of the Super Juniors: 2024

 The thirty-first Best of the Super Juniors began on May 11 and ended on June 9 at Osaka-jō Hall, at Dominion.
 The entire field of participants was announced on April 6, 2024.
-This year's tournament features participants from New Japan Pro-Wrestling, Consejo Mundial de Lucha Libre, Ring of Honor, Pro Wrestling Noah, and Dragon Gate This tournament will feature the debuts of Kosei Fujita (NJPW), Blake Christian (ROH), Hayata (NOAH), Ninja Mack (NOAH), and Dragon Dia (DG).
+This year's tournament featured participants from New Japan Pro-Wrestling, Consejo Mundial de Lucha Libre, Ring of Honor, Pro Wrestling Noah, and Dragongate The tournament featured the debuts of Kosei Fujita (NJPW), Blake Christian (ROH), Hayata (Noah), Ninja Mack (Noah), and Dragon Dia (DG).
 Originally, Yoh and Ryusuke Taguchi were scheduled to participate in the tournament, but due to injuries, were replaced by Kushida and Dia, respectively.
-The tournament will follow the same format as last year's tournament, with the top two wrestlers from each block advancing to the semi-finals, taking place on June 3rd.
-Francesco Akira withdrew the tournament after an injury.
+The tournament followed the same format as last year's tournament, with the top two wrestlers from each block advancing to the semi-finals, taking place on June 3.
+Francesco Akira withdrew the tournament due to a knee injury.
+For the firs time, the final not only happened at NJPW Dominion instead of setting up the junior title match, but main evented Dominion 6.9 in Osaka-jo Hall (2024) over even the IWGP World Heavyweight Championship match.
+Division ace El Desperado finally won a BOSJ (having twice lost the final to Hiromu Takahashi, and subsequently regained the title he'd lost to Sho in February in a steel cage match at June 16's New Japan Soul (Day 1) event.
+He would lost it 19 days later on the tour's final day to tournament semi-finalist & old Suzuki-gun stable-mate Douki.